ashfurrow/blog/source/blog/2012-06-23-yerba-buena-fountain.markdown

 date: 2012-06-23 00:00
 ---

 I took this photo at WWDC 2012 with my (new at the time) Sony point-and-shoot.
-It was over a year before I even thought of buying a DSLR and I hadn't done any research into serious photography.<!--more-->
+It was over a year before I even thought of buying a DSLR and I hadn't done any research into serious photography.

  [![Yerba Buena Fountain by Ash Furrow (ashfurrow) on 500px.com](http://pcdn.500px.net/8798461/524ec2e887fc34b391df7b01d38293fa0c5fb087/4.jpg)](http://500px.com/photo/8798461)